End of Days (film): Critical response

 Review aggregator Rotten Tomatoes gives the film an 11% "Rotten" score, based on 103 critic reviews with an average rating of 3.8/10.
 The site's consensus states: "An overblown thriller with formulaic action scenes and poor acting."
 Metacritic gives the film a weighted average score of 34/100 based on 33 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Newsweek wrote that "Peter Hyams's lurid, FX-happy thriller slams pieces of a dozen other movies into a noxious new compound.
 It has to be seen to be believed, but who'd want to?", while Mark Kermode called it "idiotic beyond the point of redemption, this sinfully stupid farrago manages to insult audiences and critics, Christians and Satanists alike, reducing 2000 years of fertile mythology to the level of an incoherent pop video."
 USA Today called Schwarzenegger's performance "among his worst" noting that he "seems to have trouble with his lines and doesn't get to make his trademark wisecracks".
 The Los Angeles Timess critic Eric Harrison called it "bloodless as a cyborg, and it feels as if it has been assembled according to diagrams supplied by someone who studied every successful sci-fi action thriller and then multiplied the findings by 10".
-The New York Times wrote that End of Days is "as incoherent about its mysticism as it is about anything else".
+Janet Maslin of The New York Times wrote that End of Days is "as incoherent about its mysticism as it is about anything else".

 However, there were a few mixed reviews.
-The San Francisco Chronicle stated that "there are moments in End of Days when Schwarzenegger seems to be gunning for an Oscar", but "those moments play like comic relief".
+Mick LaSalle of the San Francisco Chronicle stated that "there are moments in End of Days when Schwarzenegger seems to be gunning for an Oscar", but "those moments play like comic relief".
 James Berardinelli called it "a deliciously bad motion picture", while Roger Ebert stated that "End of Days involves a head-on collision between the ludicrous and the absurd" giving it two stars out of four.
 In a retrospective editorial twenty years since the film's release, Bloody Disgusting highlighted how the film "is always fascinating and entertaining".

 Schwarzenegger later said that he thought Hyams was "the wrong director" for the film.
 "He did not have the potential...
 I think visually and intellectually to really do something with that movie, but he was recommended by James Cameron, so we thought 'Well he must know.'"